 Run the Sea-doo in sports mode to get increased speed and make it faster.
 They default to touring mode.
 To enter sports mode press the sports button till you hear a beep and then press it again.
 You are now in sports mode.

-Apparently you can flash the ECU to the 155HP version.
-This will have to ben done at outside of the dealerships. (at your own risk)
+Apparently, you can flash the ECU to the 155HP version.
+This will have to be done outside of the dealerships. (at your own risk)

 You can try an aftermarket impeller and intake grate.
 You will get: